 This is separate from a state medical license or controlled substance permit.
 Upon approval of a DEA license, the provider is assigned a DEA number.
 The DEA number is typically provided on the prescription of a controlled substance medication.
 The pharmacist filling the medication will use this number to verify that the prescriber is authorized to order controlled medications.

-For instance, if a provider was previously working in Ohio but is now working in Colorado, they will be unable to prescribe controlled substances in Colorado until they change their DEA license to Colorado.
+For instance, if a provider was previously working in Ohio but is now working in Colorado, they will be unable to prescribe controlled substances in Colorado until they change their DEA registration to Colorado.
 The good news is that there are no fees associated with changing your DEA license to a different state.
 The process often takes 48 hours to update in an official capacity.

 Some providers choose not to carry a DEA license because they do not believe in prescribing opioids or sedative medications, and do not want the liability that comes with it.
 As a locum tenens provider, most sites want you to carry an active DEA license.